The sustainable conservation of the areas on the Northern edges of the Maasai Mara ecosystem and the communities and wildlife therein.

 We aim to create regenerative project models that are replicable and scalable in order to support the surrounding communities.
 All enterprise projects aim to be financially viable and self sustaining.

 We founded the Enonkishu Conservancy, and are members of the Global Savory network.
-Enonkishu is an area of land owned by a cooperative of Maasai landowners on which we use for game drives.
+Enonkishu is an area of land owned by a cooperative of Maasai landowners which our guests use for game drives.
 Every guest staying pays a fee that gets spilt amongst the landowners to bring in revenue and keep the wildlife safe.
 We are also members of the Global Savory Network, practicing Holistic Management.

 We have a "constructed wetlands" system that naturally filters all water that goes through our sewage systems to be clean so what returns to the Mara River carries no pollutants.

 We work with a Community Based Organisation - The Women Treeplanter's of the Mara who run our vegetable garden, where we source the majority of the fresh the vegetables and salads for our menus.